 - Double click the installation file and follow the wizard steps to install.

-- When the installation is complete, the installer will add the anaconda bin directory in the PATH system environment variable.
+- When you select the All Users radio button and when the installation is complete, the installer will add the anaconda bin directory in the PATH system environment variable.

 - Open a dos window and run the python command, if you see something like below, it means anaconda has been installed successfully in your Windows.